-ARBITRATION AWARD
+SUPPLEMENTAL ARBITRATION AWARD

-The Union and the City named above jointly requested that the Wisconsin Employment Relations Commission appoint the undersigned to hear a grievance filed by Susan Bosgraaf regarding returning to work following an injury covered by Worker's Compensation.
+The Union and the City named above jointly requested that the Wisconsin Employment Relations Commission appoint the undersigned to hear grievances filed by Susan Bosgraaf regarding returning to work following an injury covered by Worker's Compensation.
 A hearing was held on October 29, 1992, in Mauston, Wisconsin, and the parties were given full opportunity to present their evidence and arguments.
 The parties completed filing briefs by October 21, 1993.
+The Arbitrator ruled on January 14, 1994, that the grievances were denied as not being arbitrable.